Update: Starting now, all eligible US merchants can receive free fraud protection on Shop Pay with Shopify Protect.

 Protection can be turned on for 60 minutes at the store level with the flip of a switch, or can be scheduled in advance for peak periods, such as new product drops or BFCM and holiday sales.
 Once the time period is over, the coverage is turned off.

 In late August, Union Los Angeles released a new collaboration with Jordan Brand Online.
-The unique product generated a lot of buzz and the team worked with Shopify Plus to ensure the shopping experience would be as fair as possible.
+The unique product generated a lot of buzz and the team worked with Shopify to ensure the shopping experience would be as fair as possible.
 They added a simple but fun question (In this case: What color is an orange?) that shoppers had to answer to get to the product.
 This, combined with other protections running in the background helped keep the store operating smoothly as it successfully coped with massive volumes—over 800,000 visitors were on the store during this peak period.

 "Our launch went off without a hitch and the Shopify team was instrumental in making sure that real live people were able to purchase manually," says Chris Gibbs of Union Los Angeles.